kushagra414/100-Days-of-Code/README.md

 - You can submit a pull-request after you have completed the given questions.
 - The questions will be easy in the beginning and they will gradually become harder and harder day by day.
 - There will be an *IDIOT* box for each day in this readme , displaying the names of people who participated in **100 Days of Code** and did not complete the given tasks on a particular day.
+- All the questions must be attempted in C/C++ or Java.
+No other Language is allowed.
 > Here you can check my schedule for completing the [**100 Days of Code**](KushagraShekhawat/Schedule.md)

 ---